So, you’ve got some wet weed and are wondering if you can smoke it?

 If by some miracle you do manage to get your blunt lit up, you’re going to find that it tastes terrible.

-So this gives the weed and smoke a damp and acrid taste that is far from pleasant.
+This gives the weed a damp and acrid taste that is far from pleasant.

-The development of mold is probably the biggest enemy when it comes to wet weed.
+The development of mold is probably the biggest danger when it comes to wet weed.

-So if you allow your soggy marijuana to stay that way for too long, it will begin to develop white, powdery mold that can actually be very dangerous to try to smoke, when it comes to the paper method, this can happen more frequently as the particles are still in contact with the water as well as being cloistered up in a confined space which as you know provides the ideal environment for mold to thrive.
+If you allow your soggy marijuana to stay that way for too long, it will begin to develop white, powdery mold that can actually be very dangerous to try to smoke.

 So the water in your buds will transfer over to the rice after a while.

-The only problem with this method is probably that your weed will have a slight rice flavor.
+The only problem with this method is probably that your weed may develop a slight rice flavor.

 If you don’t have any rice on hand, then the paper method is going to have to suffice.
 This method is easier and requires paper towels.